2 weeks in Italy: the perfect itinerary

 Bologna Centrale station and Florence S. Maria Novella are well-connected too, with tens of train options all day long.

-For faster connections, choose Frecciarossa trains, if you want to save some money and you’re not bothered about changing trains, then select any other regional train option.
+For faster connections, choose Frecciarossa trains.
+If you want to save some money and you’re not bothered about changing trains, then select any other regional train option.

 2 days in Rome

-Try to spend at least 3 days in Rome to have enough time to visit both the most important attractions and lesser-known but worth a visit places.
+Try to spend at least 3 days in Rome to have enough time to visit both the most important attractions and lesser-known but worth-a-visit places.

 Dreaming of a stay close to the world’s most famous fountain?
 Stay at Trevi Chic House to stay seconds away from the top attractions in Rome.